U54Bioinformatics/FELINE_project/FELINE_ERBB_fibroblast_facilitation/README.md

 ## Co-cultured cancer and non-cancer population growth rate
-To assess the ability of fibroblasts to facilitate cancer growth, we co-cultured these cell types (flourescently labelled) in 3D spheroids and measured log linear population growth over time (relative growth rate:RGR) using repeated fluorescence imaging (Figure 5-6)
+To assess the ability of fibroblasts to facilitate cancer growth, we co-cultured these cell types (fluorescently labelled) in 3D spheroids and measured log linear population growth over time (relative growth rate:RGR) using repeated fluorescence imaging (Figure 5-6)

 # Perform analyses within the "Source code" folder